Hit and Run Claim Lawyers QLD

 How Much Compensation for a Hit and Run Accident?

-When you have a physical or psychological road accident injury with an unidentified driver (you don’t have the at-fault motor vehicle’s details), making a hit-and-run claim against the Queensland nominal defendant means accessing compensation for your losses.
+When you have a physical or psychological road accident injury with an unidentified driver (you don’t have the at-fault motor vehicle’s details), making a hit-and-run claim against the Queensland nominal defendant means accessing financial compensation for your losses.
 Generally, when you have a successful claim, you can seek economic and non-economic damages for:

 • Lost wages and superannuation

-• Past and future medical treatment costs
+• Past and future medical expenses

 • Rehabilitation expenses